Bloating and Sucrose Intolerance: The Missing Link

-Bloating, or the feeling or having a distended abdomen full of gas, is an extremely common complaint heard in gastroenterology offices, by pediatricians and family medicine doctors.
+Bloating, or the feeling or having a distended abdomen full of gas, is an extremely common complaint heard by gastroenterologists, pediatricians, and family medicine doctors.

-Many diseases can cause bloating and doctors are relatively proficient at detecting potential causes of this condition (e.g., Celiac disease, lactose intolerance and bacterial overgrowth), but in many cases the tests yield negative results.
+Many diseases can cause bloating; for example, celiac disease, lactose intolerance, and bacterial overgrowth.
+Doctors are relatively proficient at detecting potential causes of these conditions, but in many cases the tests yield negative results.

-Eventually, many patients are labeled as having “irritable bowel syndrome” (IBS) and are prescribed generic treatments that include probiotics, antispasmodics or peppermint oil.
-Yet many times they do not improve and continue to suffer from their symptoms.
+Eventually, many patients are diagnosed as having irritable bowel syndrome (IBS) and are prescribed generic treatments that include probiotics, antispasmodics, or peppermint oil.
+Yet, many times they do not improve and continue to suffer from their symptoms.

 Sucrose is formed when the sugars glucose and fructose bind together.
-In order to break this bond, humans need the presence of an enzyme called sucrase, which is present in the lining of the small bowel.
+To break this bond, we need the presence of an enzyme called sucrase, which is present in the lining of the small intestine.

-Unless your physician orders a sucrose hydrogen breath test or a disaccharides analysis (a test from tissue obtained during an upper endoscopy which is the best way to diagnose sucrose intolerance), you will probably remain undiagnosed for a long time.
+Unless your physician knows about CSID and tests that aid in the diagnosis of CSID, such as a sucrose hydrogen methane breath test, a C-13 sucrose breath test, or a disaccharides analysis, which is a test from tissue obtained during an upper endoscopy and the best way to diagnose CSID, you may remain undiagnosed for a long time.

-If you, your family or friends suffer from bloating, ask your physician to be tested for this very common but frequently missed condition! #💩
+If you, your family, or friends suffer from bloating, tell your physician that you would like to be tested for CSID, a frequently missed condition!